-These are the water quality indicators used for the Wolf Run Watershed Health Assessment.
+These are the water quality indicators used for the Watershed Health Assessments.
 If you're looking for more detail, you're in the right place!

 Water quality indicators in detail